hmcts/dynatrace-automation/README.md

   }
 ]
 ```
+* > **Note**: After a configured maintenance window scheduled has elapsed, raise a PR to remove the maintenance window entry from code.
+Maintenance window will be removed from Dynatrace on PR merge
 * Refer to the [Terraform provider documentation](https://registry.terraform.io/providers/dynatrace-oss/dynatrace/latest/docs/resources/maintenance_window) for further information on config values
 * Further information can also be found on the [APM maintenance window page](https://tools.hmcts.net/confluence/display/APM/Maintenance+Windows)